-Considering the information in the State Route 59/Gerard Avenue Intersection Control -Air Quality Memo dated March 17, 2022, the following significance determinations have been made:
+The following sentence was updated after the draft environmental document completed circulation.
+Considering the information in the State Route 59/Gerard Avenue Intersection Control-Air Quality Memo dated July 18, 2022, which the following significance determinations have been made:

 Question-Would the project: CEQA Significance Determinations for Air Quality a) Conflict with or obstruct implementation of the applicable air quality plan?
 No Impact b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard?
+No Impact

-No Impact c) Expose sensitive receptors to substantial pollutant concentrations?
+Question-Would the project: CEQA Significance Determinations for Air Quality c) Expose sensitive receptors to substantial pollutant concentrations?
 No Impact d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people?
 No Impact